Who is exempt from lease extension?

 The right the right to extend your lease – are you or your property exempt?

-Certain leaseholders however are completely exempt from the right to a statutory lease extension, namely if:
+Certain leaseholders however are completely exempt from the right to a statutory lease extension, including if:

 • the freeholder is part of a charitable housing trust and the flat is provided by the charity as part of charitable work

-• the original lease had less than 21 years remaining
+• the original lease was granted for less than 21 years

 • the property is a National Trust building